DudeCalledZee/Classic-Arcade-Game-Clone-Porject/README.md

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

+## installation

+Download all files to your computer.
+If inside a zip file extract files.
+Double click on index.html and open in browser.

+## Gameplay

+Use your up, down, left and right arrows to move around.
+The aim of the game is to get to the water without hitting the bugs.
+Once you get to the water the game will reset your position.